 Why is my roof still leaking when multiple roofers have tried to stop it?

 Roofers tend to look at the roof first and fix roof items.
 Leaks can be from many other items such as AC, walls, floors, plumbing and condensation.
 Finding a leak can be a process of elimination.
 When calling a new roofer in to look an ongoing leak, show all the previous work so the process doesn’t start back at the beginning.
 Then qualify the experience of the person coming to inspect gives the best chance of finding it.

 Why can’t a roofer come out today in the rain to fix my roof leak?

 The best answer is safety concerns.
 Rain causes slip hazards and potential lightning strikes.
 As a safety concern, it is better for workers to not be climbing ladders or standing on a building during the rain.

 We get lots of calls during the rain.
 Most are minimal and don’t cause damage to property.
 We can come out in the rain, however, most materials used to repair leaks do not stick in wet weather.
 For this reason, it is better to address the leak shortly after the rain stops.

 We do have an emergency service if the leak is severe and causing damage.
 In this case, call and we will come to help you.

 What type of roof is best for my building?

 When it comes to your building, the type of roof to install is not an easy answer.
 Some companies are one-size-fits-all, meaning they do one type of roof system and will put it on any building.
 The truth is, there are many factors to determine the right roof for every building.
-A wide open roof or a congested one with units and pipes makes a difference.
-Also deck type, access, building height and usage all effect the decision.
+A wide-open roof or a congested one with units and pipes make a difference.
+Also deck type, access, building height and usage all affect the decision.

 Then you must make the decision whether to overlay the roof or tear it off and replace from the deck.
 The decision to overlay requires an inspection to determine the number of roofs and whether the insulation is wet.
 If a tear-off is chosen, then possible upgrades may be required to meet current city code.